0 Items in Your Cart

 Economic and commercial affairs may be handled by one officer at a small post or divided between two full-time officers at a large post.
 Economic officers study the structure of a country's economy and the way it functions to determine how the United States might be affected by trends, trade patterns, and methods of setting prices.
 They study environmental, science, technology, and health issues.
 Their analysis of the economic data, based on a thorough understanding of the international monetary system, is passed along to their counterparts in Washington.
 Economic officers in Washington write position papers for the State Department and the White House, suggesting U.S. policies to help improve economic conditions in foreign nations.

 Commercial officers concern themselves with building U.S. trade overseas.
 They carry out marketing and promotion campaigns to encourage foreign countries to do business with the United States.
 When they learn of potential trade and investment opportunities abroad, they inform U.S. companies that might be interested.
 They then help the firms find local agents and advise them about local business practices.
-Most commercial officers are members of the U.S. Commercial Service of the U.S. Department of Commerce.
+Most commercial officers are employed by the U.S. Commercial Service of the U.S. Department of Commerce.

 Political officers overseas convey the views and position of the United States to government officials of the countries where they are based.
 They also keep the United States informed about any political developments that may affect U.S. interests, and may negotiate agreements between the two governments.
 Political officers are alert to local developments and reactions to U.S. policy.
 They maintain close contact with foreign officials and political and labor leaders and try to predict changes in local attitudes or leadership that might affect U.S. policies.
 They report their observations to Washington and interpret what is happening.